-Whether you run a tire shop, boutique, real estate office, or any other kind of business, there's one thing that keeps it moving: coffee.
+Whether you run a tire shop, boutique, real estate office, or any other business, coffee keeps it moving.
 Cleaning a commercial coffee machine can seem daunting, but the process is probably more straightforward than you think.
-With a few easily obtained products and a little work, you can keep everyone's favorite office appliance in top shape.
+You can keep everyone's favorite office appliance in top shape with a few easily obtained products and a little work.

 Cleaning the Inside of Your Commercial Coffee Maker

-While hard tap water isn't necessarily harmful to you, it can harm your commercial coffee machine and other appliances.
+While hard tap water isn't necessarily harmful, it can harm your commercial coffee machine and other appliances.
 The build-up clogs water lines and wears out heating elements.
-Therefore, descaling a coffee brewer inside is just as important as cleaning the pot, filter funnel, and exterior.
+Therefore, descaling a coffee brewer inside is as important as cleaning the pot, filter funnel, and exterior.

 Pick A Descaling Agent

-To remove this build-up from your coffee maker, you need to select a descaling agent before you being.
+Select a descaling agent before you remove this build-up from your coffee maker.
 Here are a few gentle, food-friendly options:

 - White Vinegar.
 You can find large jugs of distilled white vinegar at any grocery, making it one of the more popular options for cleaning coffee machines and other appliances.
-Because it's very acidic, you'll need to run a few rinse cycles to remove it and prevent any lingering taste.
+Because it's very acidic, you must run a few rinse cycles to remove it and prevent any lingering taste.

 - Lemon Juice.
-You can undoubtedly squeeze fresh lemons, but there are plenty of bottled organic lemon juices, as well.
+You can squeeze fresh lemons, but plenty of bottled organic lemon juices exist.
 While the smell might be more palatable to your workers and customers, you should still run a few rinse cycles.

 - Citric Acid.
 Not as acidic as the name suggests, this option requires fewer rinses than other solutions.
-It's generally used in bath bombs and as a preserving agent for foods, so it's available in powder form from groceries and hobby stores.
+It's generally used in bath bombs, and as a food-preserving agent, so it's available in powder from groceries and hobby stores.

 Clean the Inside of Your Machine in Ten Steps

-Now that you have your descaling agent selected, it's time to start cleaning.
+Now that your descaling agent has been selected, it's time to start cleaning.
 Ten steps may seem like a lot, but each step is straightforward and may take a few minutes or less.

 - Pour your solution into the water reservoir.
 Wherever you put water to brew your coffee, that's where the solution goes.